InterDigitalInc/Fireball/docs/source/introduction.rst

 * Apply K-Means quantization on network parameters to further reduce the size of model.
 * Retrain your model after applying low-rank decomposition, pruning, and/or quantization.
 * Compress models using arithmetic entropy coding.
-* Export the models to ONEX, Tensorflow, or CoreML even after applying low-rank decomposition, pruning, and/or quantization.
+* Export the models to ONNX, Tensorflow, or CoreML even after applying low-rank decomposition, pruning, and/or quantization.